-With the exception of project-oriented work, all of Progent's IT support services are structured around a successful Help Desk model developed and refined during the course of more than two decades of providing remote online network support and troubleshooting to businesses around the world.
-The Help Desk service delivery model adopted by Progent gives small businesses an effective alternative to dependence on freelance consultants by offering extensive technical knowledge shared by multiple support teams, round-the-clock access to emergency assistance, escalation capability to world-class experts for solving the most complex problems, service consistency and dependability, prompt follow through enforced by seasoned service managers, a variety of convenient mechanisms for initiating service tasks, plus a high level of process visibility enabled by ticket tracking and accessible via a web-based portal.
+Progent's remote IT support services are structured around a successful Help Desk model developed and refined during the course of more than two decades of providing remote online network support and troubleshooting to businesses throughout the U.S. The Help Desk service delivery model adopted by Progent gives small businesses an effective alternative to dependence on freelance consultants by offering extensive technical knowledge shared by nationwide support teams, escalation capability to subject matter experts (SMEs) for solving the most complex problems, service consistency and dependability, prompt follow through and accountability enforced by an enterprise-class ticketing, a variety of convenient mechanisms for initiating service tasks, plus status tracking via a web-based portal.

 Progent's Technical Response Center (TRC)

-Every day, hundreds of clients receive Help Desk support from Progent's Technical Response Center (TRC), which has provided IT troubleshooting and consulting assistance to small businesses in every state in the U.S. and many cities throughout the world.
-The sheer volume of successful service transactions has made it possible for Progent's IT support teams to refine service delivery processes, develop a high level of efficiency in using the system, and create a growing, shared database of successful procedures and relevant technical information.
+Every day, hundreds of clients receive Help Desk support from Progent's Technical Response Center (TRC), which has provided IT troubleshooting and consulting assistance to small and mid-size businesses in every state in the U.S. The sheer volume of successful service transactions has made it possible for Progent's IT support teams to refine service delivery processes, develop a high level of efficiency in using the system, and create a growing, shared database of successful procedures and relevant technical information.

 As with all effective Help Desks, Progent's Technical Response Center is software powered and knowledge driven.
 Progent's sophisticated Help Desk application software ensures that trouble tickets are automatically generated and allows both support personnel and customers to track the progress of jobs from initialization to closeout.
 Clients are never left up in the air as to what is being done by whom to follow through on their problems.
 When a trouble ticket is closed, a full report of all services performed is generated and automatically sent to the client and added to Progent's support database.

-Progent's extensive service reporting software generates and organizes detailed documentation for all delivered services.
+Progent's extensive service reporting generates and organizes detailed documentation for all delivered services and compiles valuable metrics on service quakity.
 Progent Technical Response Center staff has full access to the details of support delivered by online service experts as well as by onsite consultants.
-This database of problems and resolutions is arranged as readily accessible internal database that allows Progent's Technical Response Center to share their experiences company-wide to ensure that the efficiency of Progent's remote support services continually expands.
-This support history also eliminates your company's dependence on a single engineer by allowing any Progent expert to take up where another stopped while saving hours wasting getting familiar with your information system environment.
+This database of problems and resolutions is arranged as a readily accessible internal database that allows Progent's Technical Response Center to share their experiences company-wide to ensure that the efficiency of Progent's remote support services continually expands.
+This support history also eliminates your company's dependence on a single engineer by allowing any Progent expert to take up where another stopped while saving hours wasted getting familiar with your IT environment.

-Progent's Virtual Office environment connects Progent's remote support professionals across the U.S. and on five continents in a seamless service network that provides easy and dependable access to information technology expertise.
-Progent does not charge after-hours fees and can quickly escalate complex problems to appropriate experts.
-Progent's Virtual Office infrastructure makes it possible to mobilize available high-skill personnel quickly, and Progent is one of the few support organizations that offers the general public online access to Cisco-certified CCIE network engineers.
+Progent's Virtual Office environment connects Progent's remote support professionals across the U.S. in a seamless service network that provides easy and dependable access to information technology expertise.
+This enables Progent to escalate complex problems quickly to appropriate experts.
+Progent's Virtual Office infrastructure makes it possible to mobilize available high-skill personnel quickly, and Progent is one of the few support organizations that offers the general public fast online access to Cisco-certified CCIE network engineers.

 Progent's Technical Response Center adheres to proven Help Desk processes and procedures designed to ensure that support jobs are convenient for clients to initiate and modify, assigned to appropriate engineers, resolved promptly and efficiently, managed from beginning to end, thoroughly and accurately documented, and made easy to track by the customer and by Progent's service managers.
 The TRC's high degree of automation, extensive operational experience, and world-class technical expertise allow Progent's client's to save money and time by minimizing service minutes and maximizing network uptime.